citp/privacy-policy-historical/p/pe/pea/pearsonpte.com.md

 **1\.
 Introduction
 **

-Pearson Language Tests (PLT) a division of Edexcel Ltd. (Company Number 4496750), of 80 Strand, London WC2R 0RL, a Pearson company , (“we”, “us”) has adopted the following Privacy Policy applicable to personal information that it may collect, store and use in the context of the provision of services related to language tests.
+Language Testing (LT), a division of Pearson Education Ltd (Company Number 872828), of 80 Strand, London WC2R 0RL, a Pearson company, (“we”, “us”) has adopted the following Privacy Policy applicable to personal information that it may collect, store and use in the context of the provision of services related to language tests.

 This Privacy Policy is accessible from [www.pearsonpte.com](https://web.archive.org/) and [www.pearsonvue.com/pte](http://www.pearsonvue.com/pte).
 When the Privacy Policy refers to “this website” it means either of the websites referred to above, depending on which one you accessed the Privacy Policy from, unless otherwise stated.
 We mainly collect or receive personal information to communicate with users about our services and to provide these services.
 Users can either be test takers signing up for our tests or individuals at institutions/organizations that recognize Pearson Tests of English qualifications.
 Both these types of users access this Privacy Policy from <http://www.pearsonvue.com/pte>.
-Users can also be visitors of [www.pearsonpte.com](https://web.archive.org/), where they will provide their personal data to PLT when they sign up to the services offered from the website (i.e. sending inquiries, participating in discussion forums, etc).
+Users can also be visitors of [www.pearsonpte.com](https://web.archive.org/), where they will provide their personal data to LT when they sign up to the services offered from the website (i.e. sending inquiries, participating in discussion forums, etc).
 This Privacy Policy applies equally to the personal data of test takers, individuals at institutions/organizations and visitors, unless otherwise stated.

 The personal data we collect is limited to the information that we require to provide the services that you sign up for and for the purposes described in this Privacy Policy.
 We will handle and process all personal information collected and received by us from this website in the manner outlined in this Privacy Policy, and in accordance with UK Data Protection Act (DPA) 1998.